WordPress Recommended Hosting – Proven and Best Price (Shared, VPS, Cloud)

 Stats and graphs illustration

-If inexperienced newbie research the available hosting options, if he never used this service before, he’ll most likely notice the big difference in prices of the different hosting types.
+If an inexperienced newbie researches the available hosting options, if he never used this service before, he’ll most likely notice the big difference in prices of the different hosting types.

 Almost every shared hosting plan’s details look something like this: